CodeSagePath/whisper_kit/README.md

 2. Use the plugin for transcription:

-    Here's a basic example of how to transcribe an audio file:
+    Here's a basic example of how to transcribe an audio file.
+The plugin uses WAV files optimized for Whisper (16kHz, mono, 16-bit PCM):

     ```dart
     void main() async {